csula/cs1222-fall-2017/notes/sql-ddl.md

 ALTER TABLE Titles
 ADD CONSTRAINT fk_titles_studios FOREIGN KEY (StudioID) REFERENCES Studios (StudioID);
+# Note that above may not work until you have added primary key StudioID in Studios table

 # Create a foreign key relationship between the Supervisor column of SalesPeople and SalesID column of SalesPeople such that Supervisor must be a valid SalesID
 ALTER TABLE SalesPeople
 ADD CONSTRAINT fk_salespeople_salespeople FOREIGN KEY (Supervisor) REFERENCES SalesPeople (SalesID);
+# Note that above may not work until you have added primary key SalesID in Sales table
 ```

 ## Foreign key constraint